2023/12/30

 The conflict in the Levante is a big mess.
 Only fools find any "good" party there.
 Our (Western) handling of the conflict is an embarrassment.
 It shows the widespread failure of intellect and the all-encompassing worthlessness of Western politicians in this conflict.

 The best path to cooling the conflict in the Levante down does include an end to the U.S. veto policy in the UNSC, which is not in sight.
-Democrats stick to Israel regardless of what its government does (short of nuclear genocide) becuase they don't want to lose the votes of New York City.
+Democrats stick to Israel regardless of what its government does (short of nuclear genocide) because they don't want to lose the votes of New York City.
 Republicans stick to Israel regardless of what its government does (limit unclear) because they have a strong pseudo-Christian nutjob faction in their lying moron-dominated party that insists on supporting Israel due to one or another moronic bible interpretation.

 S O